commercetools/merchant-center-application-kit/.changeset/purple-panthers-attack.md

 '@commercetools-frontend/codemod': minor
 ---

-There's a new codemod which helps migrating the way React Components `defaultProps` are used.
+Introduces a new codemod which helps migrating away from React's `defaultProps` to `prop` destructuring.

 This is how the change looks like: